 The table below identifies some of the main event-types and event-subtypes of interest.
 The default in both instances is ‘Unknown’.
-The table also indicates typical associations of roles with event-type.
+The table also indicates typical associations of person-roles with event-type.

 The predefined event-types are ones for which direct evidence is likely to be available.
 STEMMA deliberately makes it easy to define new event-types and subtypes, partly so that custom higher-level entities can be defined for creating hierarchical events.
 The Persons associated with an Event are ones mentioned in the evidence, and that usually means they were present but not always.
 The Status Property can be used for implied/absent/deceased persons (e.g. a deceased parent on a marriage certificate, a person mentioned — implied — but not present, or a crossed-out — absent — person in a census household).

 The values for event-subtype are subordinate to an event-type.
 In software terms, the event-subtype may be represented as a child of the event-type, e.g. Union.Marriage.
 The reason this was not carried through to the person-role (e.g. Union.Marriage.Bride) was due to the number of combinations.

 A description of how custom event-types and roles are accommodated may be found at ExtendedVocabularies.
 Note that Unions involving more than two people, or people of the same sex, can be determined by looking at the Roles involved.
 They are not given a specific event-type.